nodes directive is the only required section in the

 address directive is used when registering the node in Kubernetes.

 Note: When cloud providers are configured, you may need to override the hostname in order to use the cloud provider correctly.
-There is an exception for the AWS cloud provider, where the

 In each node, you specify which